What's the best Miso Paste Substitute?

 Salt is used in the fermentation process, giving miso a distinct salty and savory taste.

-The color of the miso is also determined by the fermentation process, with the colors ranging from dark red to light yellow.
+The different colors of miso are also determined by the fermentation process, with the colors ranging from dark red to light yellow and white.

 Please note that different kinds of miso have their distinct flavor, and learning the difference will ensure you are doing your recipe justice.